1. Water Damage

 • Category 3

 As you can see, the water damage comes mostly from the contamination of the water.
 The more contaminated the water is, the less likely you’ll be able to salvage your items or materials.
-This means that flooding results in a lot of possessions lost and even losing your entire home to it.
+This means that flooding results in many possessions lost and even losing your entire home to it.
 However, if it’s from rain, humidity, or things like leaky pipes or a hole in the roof, you’re in luck.
 Then again, you have to act fast, or you’ll have to deal with mold.

 Health Effects from Water Damage